Dick Fair

 Richard Edward Fair (17 November 1907 – 20 July 1982) was an Australian actor of stage and screen and radio compere and producer, who also did voice.over.
-He is best known for hosting the enormously popular radio shows Australia's Amateur Hour and 'Australia's Hour of Song', a community singing hour with guest performers.
+He is best known for hosting the radio shows Australia's Amateur Hour and 'Australia's Hour of Song', a community singing hour with guest performers.
 He occasionally acted under the name Grant Lyndsay.